-As Iraqi forces fighting against the selfdeclared Islamic State (IS) for control of the northern city of Mosul continue their advance on the city, the nearby area of the Mishrag sulphur mine 30km to the south of the city has reportedly been recaptured by Iragi troops.
-IS forces have however been engaged in a 'scorched earth' policy of destroying infrastructure as they retreat, and sulphur stockpiles at Mishrag were reportedly set on fire during this in order to generate sulphur dioxide fumes to cover their retreat.
+As Iraqi forces fighting against the selfdeclared Islamic State (IS) for control of the northern city of Mosul continue their advance on the city, the nearby area of the Mishraq sulphur mine 30km to the south of the city has reportedly been recaptured by Iraqi troops.
+IS forces have however been engaged in a 'scorched earth' policy of destroying infrastructure as they retreat, and sulphur stockpiles at Mishraq were reportedly set on fire during this in order to generate sulphur dioxide fumes to cover their retreat.
 At least two civilians are said to have died from inhaling sulphur dioxide, with over 100 more seeking medical attention.

-Mishrag was once the largest sulphur mine in the world, producing up to 1 million t/a of sulphur in the 1990s.
-However, it was badly damaged by Iraqi forces during the 2003 US invasion in order to deny it to the enemy, and the large sulphur stockpile was set on fire, burning for 21 days and sending a massive plume of SO2 across northern Irag.
-Since then production had been piecemeal, but a major revamp of the site had been commissioned by the Iraqi government and pre-fabricated modules designed to treat the sulphur produced at Mishrag were on their way to the site when IS overran it in 2014.
+Mishraq was once the largest sulphur mine in the world, producing up to 1 million t/a of sulphur in the 1990s.
+However, it was badly damaged by Iraqi forces during the 2003 US invasion in order to deny it to the enemy, and the large sulphur stockpile was set on fire, burning for 21 days and sending a massive plume of SO2 across northern Iraq.
+Since then production had been piecemeal, but a major revamp of the site had been commissioned by the Iraqi government and pre-fabricated modules designed to treat the sulphur produced at Mishraq were on their way to the site when IS overran it in 2014.
 The sulphur plant modules, designed and built by Devco in the US, are currently still in Jordan.

-fire at Mishrag was still not under control. and could take days to extinguish.
+The most recent reports said that the fire at Mishraq was still not under control, and could take days to extinguish.
 Tackling the blaze is complicated by its proximity to the front line and booby traps left behind by fleeing IS fighters.